 However, instead of opting for a commercial policy, as they’re more suited to on-road sales representatives and craftsmen with expensive tools, it might be better to choose a personal insurance policy that comes at a lower rate, as your daily commutes as a freelancer are still considered personal use.
 You can learn more about individual car insurance policies here, and choose one that suits your needs the most.

 Taxation and benefits

 Taxes are another important startup aspect every freelancer needs to take care of.
 However, they can vary greatly depending on your location.
 In most cases, these expenses will include an annual income tax on all earnings, as well as contributions to healthcare, retirement funds, and possibly welfare or social security, if these aspects are universal in your area.

 If not, investing a percentage of your income in a health insurance policy, as well as a retirement fund will only be additional costs you need to worry about as a freelancer.
-In either case, it would be recommended to hire a good accountant to take care of your finances, as an accounting fee that ensures a legally run business along with maximized profitability is always a better option than potential costly mistakes and tax fraud, even if it was unintentional.
+In either case, it would be recommended to visit https://yourpghlawyer.com/, in case of any emergencies or accidents, and an accountant to take care of your finances, as an accounting fee that ensures a legally run business along with maximized profitability is always a better option than potential costly mistakes and tax fraud, even if it was unintentional.

 Other hidden expenses

 One of the biggest issues freelancers tend to face is the fact that each day you aren’t working is also a day when you don’t get paid.
 Not only can this present a problem when it comes to distractions and procrastination, but it can also disrupt the necessary free time, such as weekends, holidays, and yearly vacations, something we all need for overall health and well-being.